Cambodia's first rum maker looks to expand overseas market

 According to a 2017 report by Orbis Research, premium brands are driving demand growth in the rum market, but rum's top three markets - India, the United States and the Philippines - are all likely to record falls in sales during the period 2016 to 2021 due to high competition from non-alcoholic beverages.

-"The molasses that we found are really high quality but we were quite surprised that there was no Cambodian rum," he said.
+"The molasses that we found are really high quality but we were quite surprised that there was no Cambodian rum," he explained.

 However, Rémy Choisy, a French national who runs a rum bar in Phnom Penh, said more advertising was needed to make more Cambodians aware of the drink.

-"In Cambodia, people only drink sugarcane juice," Choisy said.
+"In Cambodia, people only drink sugarcane juice," Mr Choisy noted.
 "They don't know so much about rum."
+REUTERS